amudassr/amudassr/README.md

 Building digital solutions with **AJ Programmers** ⚡️

-I'm Muhammad Mudassir, a Full Stack Web Developer focused on building scalable and user-friendly web applications using modern technologies like React and Node.js.
-I love working on real-world projects and exploring new tools that enhance developer productivity.
+I'm Muhammad Mudassir, a Full Stack Developer specializing in scalable, user-friendly web apps with React and Node.js.
+I enjoy building real-world projects and exploring new tools to boost productivity.

 📘 I'm currently creating web solutions for global clients with AJ Programmers.